simalpas/Battleships_project/README.md

-WORK ON Battleships_python for the project.
-The Java version is a work in progress and pull requests will not be approved.

 Python project to write a cli vesion of the classic game battleships.
 Uses classes.
-Plan is to also publish as an API, and freeze for linux and windows.
+Plan is to also publish as an API.
 Features:
 human player input to place ships (checks for valid ship placements) auto populate boards for computer players human readable boards separate boards to record moves taken

+To work on this, fork it and set up your own branch to work on a particular issue.
+If you want to work on something, add your name to the TODO and then start working on it.
+Try and aim for a pull request within 24hrs.
+If you think what you are working on will take longer than that, consider reducing the problem size or refactoring into smaller code chunks.

 This is the list of things that I think will end up with a reasonable working version of battleships.
 Please add to this list if you think of things that will be useful to the project.
 At the moment, I think it best to avoid new features until we have a working version with a front end that allows a user to play a single player game against a computer.